The Personal Training Industry

 CIMSPA have a code of conduct which is worth a look.

 The gym instructor role is a precursor to the personal training role.
-Before getting out there and 'being a personal trainer' you must gain some gym instructor work experience in order to ensure your practices are in line with the current practices within the industry.
-In addition, it is always recommended that you also gain 'employed' personal trainer work experience (ie it is supervised by a fitness manager) before you become self-employed and alone in your practice.
+Before getting out there and 'being a personal trainer' it is advisable to gain some gym instructor work experience working with clients day in day out.
+In addition, it can be useful to work as an 'employed' personal trainer (ie it is supervised by a fitness manager) before you become self-employed and alone in your business.
+Of course, this isn't always possible and HFI can help you set up your business however you decide to move forward.

-For your continuing development and quality control you must maintain your membership of CIMPSA.
-You will have to do provide 12 continuing education credits.
+For your continuing development (CPD) and quality control you must maintain your membership of CIMPSA.
+You will have to do provide 12 continuing education credits per year to maintain your CIMSPA registration.

 There is still a lot of weird and not-so-wonderful personal training stuff happening in our gyms.
 Here are some reputable organisations to follow to keep you grounded, science-based, effective, and humble: